Renewable Energy Zones

 - Rule changes that require the jurisdictional planner to develop a detailed and staged development plan for each priority REZ identified in the ISP.
 These changes would build on the actionable ISP Rule changes; and

 - the development of a policy framework for the staged development of REZs within a REZ development plan.

 The ESB’s final recommendations for the REZ Planning Rules were accepted by Energy Ministers in May 2021.
 The relevant documents are available here.
 The Stage 1 consultation paper, draft REZ Planning Rules, and submissions to the consultation paper are available here.

 The ESB has subsequently consulted on and recommended a set of principles for the implementation of REZs as part of Stage 2 of the process.

 Stage 1 of Interim REZ framework – REZ Planning Rules

-REZ design reports would set out a cohesive, long term plan for the development of the REZ that leverages and contributes to the broader development of the power system.
+REZ design reports set out a cohesive, long term plan for the development of the REZ that leverages and contributes to the broader development of the power system.
 They also include a community impact assessment.

-A key objective of the recommended Rules is to get transmission planners to engage with local communities so that social licence issues are understood at an earlier stage in the transmission planning process.
+A key objective of the Rules is to get transmission planners to engage with local communities so that social licence issues are understood at an earlier stage in the transmission planning process.
 This will increase the quality of the inputs to the Integrated System Plan.

-The recommended Stage 1 Rules are an enhancement to the actionable ISP framework that can be implemented independently of Stage 2.
+The Stage 1 Rules are an enhancement to the actionable ISP framework that can be implemented independently of Stage 2.
 They are focussed on planning and do not affect the funding arrangements or investment test that applies to REZs.